gabrielchao/STEm-Seg/README.md

   ```bash
   python -m torch.distributed.launch --nproc_per_node=<num_gpus> stemseg/training/main.py --model_dir some_dir_name --cfg <dataset_config.yaml> --allow_multigpu
   ```
+  The displayed ETA may not be completely accurate (might not account for work done by multiple GPUs), but it should decrease in proportion to the actual work done.

 * To control which GPU(s) to utilize, set the `CUDA_VISIBLE_DEVICES` environmental variable before running.
 For example:

   ```bash